QuantumOfVacuum/kylebebak.github.io/_posts/2017-04-13-fake-news-machine-learning.md

 tags: [politics, machine-learning, news, fake-news]
 ---

 Like many people, I was thinking about this problem after the 2016 election.
 The argument usually goes that online media, especially social media, polarizes voters by making it easy for them to retreat into ideological bubbles, although [not everyone agrees](https://www.nytimes.com/2017/04/13/us/political-polarization-internet.html).

 ## News
 60 years ago, people got most of their information from a handful of newspapers and magazines.
 News was comparatively uncontroversial, because that was better for business.
 Today, as technology removes distribution costs, even smaller players can attract a global readership.
 This makes carving out a niche, for example an ideological niche, a much more viable strategy, because there are billions of potential readers.

 Another driving force is the increasing number of options.
-With specialized tech news, political news, soccer news, and fake news (not the kind you're thinking of; I mean the Onion; I'll get back to the other kind) all a click away, there's less need for sources with broad but bland perspectives, like CNN.
+With specialized tech news, political news, soccer news, and fake news (not the kind you're thinking of; I mean The Onion; I'll get back to the other kind) all a click away, there's less need for sources with broad but bland perspectives, like CNN.

 The priority is differentiation, and it may be causing a sort of Cambrian explosion of news phyla.
 The trend reinforces itself.
 Content targets smaller niches of readers, readers get a taste for specialized content, content targets yet smaller niches.